QuantumPlasmaMPIK/PairBeamFEL/README.md

 ### Software dependencies

 The code follows the Smilei v5.1 build system and therefore requires the standard Smilei dependencies, including a C++11 compiler, MPI, parallel HDF5, and Python 3.
-For post-processing, the analysis scripts require Python packages used by the Smilei `happi` interface and by the figure scripts, including `numpy`, `h5py`, and `matplotlib`.
+For post-processing, the analysis scripts require Python packages used by the Smilei `happi` interface and by the figure scripts, including `numpy`, `h5py`, `scipy`, and `matplotlib`.

 For the full and platform-specific dependency list, see the official [Smilei installation documentation]((https://smileipic.github.io/Smilei/Use/installation.html)).